 - Website: Global :: Youth :: Crises :: Hope | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

-Prof. Michalis Kontopodis is a Chair in Global Childhood and Youth Studies and Director of the Research Centre in Childhood, Education and Social Justice at the University of Leeds.
+Prof. Michalis Kontopodis is a Chair in Global Childhood and Youth Studies and Director of the ICY: Inclusion, Childhood & Youth Research Centre at the University of Leeds.
 His background comprises psychology, anthropology and education with recent publications on media and globalisation.
 He accomplished his PhD in 2007 at the Free University Berlin and held the following positions before moving to the University of Leeds in 2018:

 - 2016-2018: Senior Lecturer, University of Sheffield, UK